gdsec-test/threat-research-guidelines/github-actions-threat-doc.md

        ```
      - Swtich back to your user role before making the git path changes
 - Follow the rest of steps as is

+## Setting up Python build
+ - Using the `actions/setup-python` at [here](https://github.com/marketplace/actions/setup-python) for getting the environment ready
+   - Github hosted images have Python already installed
+   - Scripts for self-hosted runners are available from `@v2` - make sure you checkout from this version onwards to automatically setup for self-hosted runners
+ - Make sure you use the version matrix with the [Python versions specified](https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json) by github team